National CRNA Week Resources & Advocacy Guide (2023)

 Nurse anesthetists have been providing anesthesia to patients in the US for over 150 years, dating back to the battlefields of the Civil War.
 Today, the CRNA credential identifies advanced practice registered nurses (APRNs) who have completed graduate-level education and earned a high degree of autonomy within the profession.
 CRNA services include pre-anesthesia evaluation, administering anesthetics, monitoring and interpreting a patient’s vital signs, and managing a patient throughout surgery.

 CRNAs provide anesthetics to patients in every practice setting and for every type of surgery and procedure.
 They also play a critical role in serving rural and veteran populations.
 In some states, CRNAs are the sole anesthesia professionals in rural hospitals, and nurse anesthesia predominates in veteran hospitals and the US Armed Forces.
 CRNAs ensure patient access to care at a cost-effective rate, too: nurse anesthesia care is 25 percent more affordable than the next least-costly anesthesia delivery model.

 Researchers studying anesthesia safety have found no differences in care between CRNAs and anesthesiologists.
-CRNA care is safe, cost-effective, and a critical resource for the rural and veteran communities.
-But barriers remain to unlocking the full potential of the profession, and CRNAs are banding together to make their voices heard on these issues.
+CRNA care is safe, cost-effective, and a critical resource for rural and veteran communities.
+But barriers remain to unlocking the profession’s full potential, and CRNAs are banding together to make their voices heard on these issues.

 Read on to get a look at the top advocacy issues for CRNAs this year from an expert in this field and how you can get involved.